-- C1 Discharge stormwater runoff to kerb and gutter, street drainage, pipe in an easement, pipe in an inter-allotment drainage system, Transport Roads and Maritime Services system and Sydney Water channel or river. - C2 If one does not already exist, development proposed on a site that slopes away from the street frontage will require a drainage easement through downstream properties. - C3 Dispose stormwater runoff by an in ground gravity system.
-Elevated pipelines are not favoured although pipelines contained within buildings or low-level garden beds may be considered. - C4 Land is not to be filled by more than 150mm in order to get an in ground pipeline to drain to the street (Refer to Appendix 1 Engineering Specifications for methods that are satisfactory to drain various types of development).
+- C1 Discharge stormwater runoff to kerb and gutter, street drainage, pipe in an easement, pipe in an inter-allotment drainage system, Transport-Roads and Maritime Services drainage system and.
+Sydney Water channel or river all subject to the relevant Authority's approval. - C2 If one does not already exist, development proposed on a site that slopes away from the street frontage will require a drainage easement through downstream properties. - C3C2 Dispose stormwater runoff by an in ground gravity system.
+Elevated pipelines are not favoured although pipelines contained within buildings or low-level garden beds may be considered. - C3 Land is not to be filled by more than 150mm in order to get an in ground pipeline to drain to the street (Refer to Appendix 1 Engineering Specifications for methods that are satisfactory to drain various types of development).